-- Within the kernel, all block and character devices are identified using a major and a minor number. - ▶ The major number typically indicates the family of the device. - ▶ The minor number allows drivers to distinguish the various devices they manage. - Most major and minor numbers are statically allocated, and identical across all Linux systems. - They are defined in admin-guide/devices.
+- Within the kernel, all block and character devices are identified using a major and a minor number. - ▶ The major number typically indicates the family of the device. - > The minor number allows drivers to distinguish the various devices they manage. - Some major numbers are statically allocated, and identical across all Linux systems. - Since approximately 2016, new frameworks use dynamically allocated major numbers when possible. - Minor numbers are almost always (partially) dynamically allocated by the framework itself.
+Allocation happens in order of enumeration of the devices. - Pre-defined values, ranges and rules can be found in admin-guide/devices.

-- A very important UNIX design decision was to represent most system objects as files - It allows applications to manipulate all system objects with the normal file API (open, read, write, close, etc.) - So, devices had to be represented as files to the applications - > This is done through a special artifact called a device file - It is a special type of file, that associates a file name visible to user space applications to the triplet (type, major, minor) that the kernel understands - ► All device files are by convention stored in the /dev directory
+- A very important UNIX design decision was to represent most system objects as files - It allows applications to manipulate all system objects with the normal file API (open, read, write, close, etc.) - So, devices had to be represented as files to the applications - > This is done through a special artifact called a device file - It is a special type of file, that associates a file name visible to user space applications to the triplet (type, major, minor) that the kernel understands - All device files are by convention stored in the /dev directory